How to Make a Delicious Applesauce With Raisins and Cinnamon

 Autumn is harvest time.
 I just love to pick those beautiful fruits from the trees in my garden and turn them into a delicious food.

-I love to make applesauce, and I make it in different ways and store it in the freezer so we can eat homemade applesauce the whole year until the next harvest.
+I love to make applesauce, and I make it in many different ways.
+I store it in the freezer so we can enjoy it for the whole year until the next harvest.

 Have You Ever Made Applesauce with Cinnamon and Raisins?